go-chassis/go-chassis/docs/user-guides/go-java-highway.rst

-Communication between GO consumer and JAVA provider using highway protocol:
+Communication between GO consumer and JAVA provider
 ==========================================================================

-GO consumer
+this guide demonstrate how to use highway to communicate with java chassis GO consumer
 ~~~~~~~~~~~
 Go consumer uses invoker.Invoker() call to make highway communication